dashluu/cse15l-lab-reports/lab-report-4-week-5.md

 ./technical/911report/chapter-8.txt
 ./technical/911report/chapter-9.txt
 ```
-In the last example, `find -name` looks for files that start with `chapter-` followed by one numeric value (0 to 9) with a wildcard extension.
+In this example, `find -name` looks for files that start with `chapter-` followed by one numeric value (0 to 9) with a wildcard extension.
 # Find -size
 ## Usage
 * `find -size (+/-)n` finds files whose sizes are less than, equal, or larger than `n`.